Cybersecurity Law of the People's Republic of China: History

+Chinese policymakers became increasingly concerned about the risk of cyberattacks following the 2010s global surveillance disclosures by Edward Snowden, which demonstrated extensive United States intelligence activities in China.
+The Cybersecurity Law was part of China's response following policymakers' heightened concerns of foreign surveillance and data collection after these disclosures.

 This law was enacted by the Standing Committee of the National People's Congress on November 7, 2016, and was implemented on June 1, 2017.
 It requires network operators to store select data within China and allows Chinese authorities to conduct spot-checks on a company's network operations.

 Cybersecurity is recognized as a basic law.
 This puts the law on the top of the pyramid-structured legislation on cybersecurity.
 The law is an evolution of the previously existent cybersecurity rules and regulations from various levels and fields, assimilating them to create a structured law at the macro-level.
 The law also offers principal norms on certain issues that are not immediately urgent but are of long-term importance.
 These norms will serve as a legal reference when new issues arise.

+On October 28, 2025, the 14th National People's Congress Standing Committee approved an amendment to the Cybersecurity Law, which will take effect on January 1, 2026.
+The amendment mentioned AI-related governance and development.